 - Restaurant manager

 Jobs where your degree would be useful include:

-It is essential to gain experience in the industry and many hospitality courses offer an industrial placement, enabling you to put academic learning into practice.
+It's essential to gain experience in the industry and many hospitality courses offer an industrial placement, enabling you to put academic learning into practice.
 This helps to develop your transferable and subject-specific skills and provides evidence of skills and experience to employers.
-It is also a valuable opportunity to learn from highly experienced colleagues and can help you to discover your particular area of interest within the sector.
+Placements also provide a valuable opportunity to learn from highly-experienced colleagues and can help you to discover your particular area of interest within the sector.